Explore Our Garden Wildlife Blog

 Hedgehogs forage over wide areas up to 3-4 miles a night.
 You can encourage them to visit your garden regularly by providing access via a 4.5 inch gap in fences etc. along with hedgehog food and water at night throughout the summer.
 Providing a permanent shelter for sleeping will tempt them to set up home and a female hedgehog may even use a hedgehog house to have her young.

-In autumn as the days shorten and nights get cooler hedgehogs seek warm dry winter quarters suitable for hibernation.
+In autumn as the days shorten and nights get cooler hedgehogs seek warm dry winter quarters suitable for hibernation (you can check out our Hedgehog hibernation calendar for more information).
 Once found they will begin to collect leaves, dry grass, brush, etc to form a nest.

 By placing a purpose built hedgehog house in a quiet shaded position in your garden with an entrance hole out of the weather (ideally facing East to South), part filled with handfuls of leaves, grass or hay to initiate a nest, you will be providing a hedgehog with a model nesting site.